joeggg/bluebot/README.md

 ### **%civ**

 Gives a selection of random Civilizations 5 civs to play for a given set of players.
 Can restrict to give only certain tiers of civ.
-Intended as a nicer way of more randomly choosing what to play as without having to random in-game.
+Intended as a nicer way of more randomly choosing what to play without having to random in-game.
 Number of civs given is set in config (default is 3)

 - `%civ <player1> <player2> ...` Generate a selection of civs for the given player names
 - `%civ` Regenerate the set of civs based on the last players given in this text channel.
 Settings persist for 5 minutes - can be set in config